Money-saving tips for property buyers in Cyprus

 Even so, there are still ways of making it even more affordable.
 And when buying in an unfamiliar market with a foreign legal system and currency, it’s easy to pay more than you need to.

-Here we offer some tips on keeping your costs down during the Cyprus buying process.
+Here we offer some tips on keeping your costs down when buying property in Cyprus.

-There are some costs when buying a property in Cyprus that are simply unavoidable.
+There are some costs in the Cyprus property buying process that are simply unavoidable.
 These fees often be up to 10% on top of your property price.
 Accounting for these costs from the get-go will help you stay within budget when buying a property in Cyprus.
 So, if your budget is €200,000, assume you cannot pay more than €185,000 for the property.

 For resale homes, property transfer tax varies between 3% and 8% and is calculated on the purchase price or market value of the property.
 It rises in bands – so buying a cheaper property means you pay a lower rate as well as a lower total amount.

 Beware Value Added Tax.
 VAT is imposed on most new properties at a rate of 5%, but it is easy to be caught out by certain rules on the size and value of the property and end up paying 19%.
-[LINK to buying costs page]
+Take a bit of time to understand Cypriot property tax.

 Stamp duty is also dependent on the value of the property transaction and the rates vary between 0-0.2%.